Mapping food insecurity in the Brazilian Amazon using a spatial item factor analysis model: Introduction

-Item response theory has been widely applied in many areas of research.
-In psychometrics, for example, it has been used to measure the theory of mind ability \citep{Shryane2008}, emotional intelligence \citep{Fiori2014}, self-esteem \citep{Gray-Little1997}.
-In health and medicine, it is used to determine the health status of patients using self-reported outcomes \citep{Edelen2007}, to measure individual scores of child developmental status \citep{Drachler2007} and to asses achievement and evaluation of clinical performance \citep{Downing2003}.
-In mental health research, it has been used to study disorders like psychopathy \citep{Laurens2012}, alcohol use \citep{Saha2006} and depression \citep{Sharp2006}.
-In e-learning, item response theory has been used to develop personalized intelligent tutoring systems that match learner ability and difficulty level \citep{Chen2008a}.
-In computerized adaptive testing, it is used in tests like GMAT, GRE or TOEFL to dynamically select the most appropriate items for examinees according to individual abilities \citep{Chen2006}.
-In marketing, it has been used to measure customer relationship satisfaction \citep{Funk2007} and to measure extreme response styles (ERS) \citep{DeJong2008}.
-In criminology, it is applied to the analysis of the causes of crime and deviance using self-reporting measures of delinquency \citep{Osgood2002} and to measure self-control \citep{Piquero2000}.
+Item response theory is widely applied across diverse fields of research beyond food insecurity analysis.
+In psychometrics, for example, it has been used to measure the theory of mind ability \citep{black2019irt}, emotional intelligence \citep{Fiori2014}, and self-esteem \citep{crowe2018selfesteem}.
+In health and medicine, it is used to determine the health status of patients using self-reported outcomes \citep{proust-lima2022modeling}, to measure individual scores of child developmental status \citep{Drachler2007} and to assess achievement and evaluation of clinical performance \citep{dechamplain2010primer}.
+In mental health research, it has been used to study disorders like psychopathy \citep{tsang2018comparison}, alcohol use \citep{saha2020performance} and depression \citep{stover2019state}.
+In e-learning, item response theory has been used to develop personalized intelligent tutoring systems that match learner ability and difficulty level \citep{pliakos2019integrating}.
+In computerized adaptive testing, it is used in tests like GMAT, GRE or TOEFL to dynamically select the most appropriate items for examinees according to individual abilities \citep{jia2020design}.
+In marketing, it has been used to measure customer relationship satisfaction \citep{peng2019multifacet} and to measure extreme response styles (ERS) \citep{DeJong2008}.
+In criminology, it is applied to the analysis of the causes of crime and deviance using self-reporting measures of delinquency \citep{thomas2019rationalizing} and to measure self-control \citep{manapat2021psychometric}.